kubernetes-sigs/prow/site/content/en/docs/components/core/tide/_index.md

 - Scales efficiently so that a single instance with a single bot token can provide merge automation to dozens of orgs and repos with unique merge criteria.
 Every distinct 'org/repo:branch' combination defines a disjoint merge pool so that merges only affect other PRs in the same branch.
 - Provides configurable merge modes ('merge', 'squash', or 'rebase').

+## GitHub API Access

+Tide is a heavy consumer of the GitHub API.
+It uses the GraphQL API (v4) to search for mergeable pull requests and the REST API (v3) to manage commit statuses and perform merges.
+It requires GitHub authentication credentials and should be configured with ghproxy to manage rate limits.
+See [Managing GitHub API Access](/docs/github-api-access/) for details on authentication methods, endpoint configuration, and rate limit management.

 ## History

 Tide was created in 2017 by @spxtr to replace `mungegithub`'s Submit Queue.
 It was designed to manage a large number of repositories across organizations without using many API rate limit tokens by identifying mergeable PRs with GitHub search queries fulfilled by GitHub's v4 GraphQL API.